Welcome! My name is Tim Bralower and I will be the instructor for EARTH 103N for Spring 2021.

 Tim Bralower, Professor of Geosciences, College of Earth and Mineral Sciences, Penn State University.

 Email: firstname.lastname@example.org(link sends e-mail).
 I read and respond to emails regularly during business hours.

 Tim started his academic career as an Assistant Professor at Florida International University in Miami before moving to the University of North Carolina at Chapel Hill where he rose through the academic ranks to become Chair of the Department of Geological Sciences.
-Tim moved to Penn State in 2003 and, until recently, was Head of the Department of Geosciences.
-Tim’s research has taken him for fieldwork in Italy, much of the Western US, the Andes and four two-month ocean drilling expeditions.
+Tim moved to Penn State in 2003 and was Head of the Department of Geosciences for a total of 9.5 years.
+Tim’s research has taken him for fieldwork in Italy, much of the Western US, the Andes, and four two-month ocean drilling expeditions.